nikipra16/Pomododo/README.md

-A simple Pomodoro timer to help students (or anyone!) focus on tasks by using th
+A simple Pomodoro webste to help students (or anyone!) focus on tasks by using it
 - **Timer Control**: Users can start, pause, and reset the timer.
 - **To Do list**: Users can add tasks for a session.
+- **Sign Up/ Log In**

 ## Under progress